petems/petems-swap_file/README.markdown

     ensure: 'present'
 ```

-This hiera setup will create a file using /bin/dd atr `/mnt/swap.1` with the default size taken from the `$::memorysizeinbytes` and add a  `mount` resource for it.
+This hiera setup will create a file using /bin/dd atr `/mnt/swap.1` with the default size taken from the `$::memorysize` fact and add a  `mount` resource for it.

 You can use all customizations mentioned above in hiera like this: